 Best Free Sleep tracker for Apple Watch

-The Apple Watch Sleep app utilizes the heart rate sensor and accelerometer to track your sleep quality, duration and consistency.
-There is a weekly sleep analysis that shows changes over time, letting you see how good your sleep really is.
-The app also connects with HealthKit to give you a view of all of your data in one place.
+The Apple Watch Sleep app utilizes the heart rate sensor and accelerometer to track sleep quality, duration, and consistency.
+A weekly sleep analysis shows changes over time, letting you see how good your sleep is.
+The app also connects with HealthKit to give you a view of your data in one place.

 The Apple Watch Sleep app is one of the best ways to track your sleep, with or without third-party apps.

-With your Apple Watch’s array of sensors at its disposal, you can use the new sleep tracking feature to learn more about your nocturnal habits.
-By automatically monitoring how long you sleep and what kind of sleep you’re having – light, deep or REM – it can provide a detailed breakdown of your restless nights and restless days.
+With your Apple Watch’s array of sensors, you can use the new sleep-tracking feature to learn more about your nocturnal habits.
+By automatically monitoring how long you sleep and what kind of sleep you’re having – light, deep, or REM – it can provide a detailed breakdown of your restless nights and days.

-With the new Apple Watch Sleep app, you can keep track of your sleep more easily than ever before.
-It syncs with your iPhone to automatically track your sleep duration and heart rate every night.
+With the new Apple Watch Sleep app, you can keep track of your sleep more efficiently than ever.
+It syncs with your iPhone to track your sleep duration and heart rate every night.
 You can then set goals for daily rest, compare your rest trends with others on Activity, and continue to build better sleep habits.

 Sleep Cycle – A Perfect Sleep Tracker for Apple Watch